crypticseeds/Hotel-Inventory-Booking-System/README.md

 ### API Changes
 - The `POST /inventory/{hotel_id}/adjust` endpoint now finds the correct inventory row based on this logic.
 - If no suitable row is found (e.g., all are in the future or have insufficient rooms), a 400 error is returned.

+future enhancements:
+- Enforce idempotency for POST /booking to avoid duplicates.